 Man’s ultimate potential is to inherit “all things”—the entire universe!
 We will inherit all things when we are actually born as members of the God Family.

 Here’s how we can know for certain that we will inherit all things when we are born into God’s Family.
-Notice verse 10 of Hebrews 2: “For it became him [Christ], for whom are all things, and by whom are all things, in bringing manysons unto glory, to make the captain of their salvation perfect through sufferings.”
+Notice verse 10: “For it became him [Christ], for whom are all things, and by whom are all things, in bringing manysons unto glory, to make the captain of their salvation perfect through sufferings.”

 The Word became flesh in the form of Jesus Christ so that He might die to pay the penalty our sins have incurred upon us (verse 14).
 In doing so, Jesus became the “captain,” or pioneer, of our salvation.
 He was the first.
 “For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren” (Romans 8:29).
 Christ was the first, the captain, the pioneer, so that He might bring “many sons unto glory”!
 Christ was first, followed by the firstfruits (1 Corinthians 15:23).